 Debt can weigh down your financial future.
 Especially if the interest rates on your debts are high.
 With the average interest rate on credit cards over 16%, those interest payments add up.
 Using your tax refund to pay down some bigger debts will save you money in the long run.

 Your tax refund is a perfect opportunity to even make a larger than usual payment on your debt.
 If you want a less aggressive start, get rid of your smaller debts first by trying the debt snowball method.
-This is where you put any extra money toward your smallest debt first while making the minimum payments on any other debts.
-Lowering your debt means you’ll pay less in those interest charges every month, leaving you with smaller payments.
+If you use this method, you strive to pay off your smallest debts first by paying more toward the principal balance.
+When you eliminate your smallest debt, start paying extra money to your next smallest debt.

 Pro Tip: If you’re planning to use a big part of your refund to pay off a credit card, try calling the company beforehand and attempt to negotiate a lower interest rate since you’re making a big payment toward the debt.